 The Georgia Governor’s Office of Highway Safety highlights consequences for drunk drivers that include jail time, fines up to $5,000, and other penalties, depending on the number of offenses they have incurred.
 This, however, does not pay your medical bills or compensate you for how the accident changed your life.

-These are some of the medical bills you may be facing now:
+These are some of the medical bills and other losses you may be facing now – and that we can help you recover:

 - Emergency department visits